bcferrycoder/bcferrycoder.github.com/index.md

 ---

 Welcome to John Wetherill's resume, provided as a dockerfile which I built during a recent flight from Canada.
+Click the tabs above for content.

 Here's the Dockerfile